ShanThatos/portfolio/public/blogs/c2bf-p1/index.md

 ]<<
 ```

 After that, it's pretty straightforward to read the data from the unit.
-Similar to how you normally copy numbers in BF, just with gliders added! <!-- TODO LINK query unit here  -->
+Similar to how you normally copy numbers in BF, just with gliders added!

 ##### That's some ugly BF code